Abraham Bolden: House Select Committee on Assassinations

-Later reports
+Later decades

-Bolden was interviewed for Lamar Waldron and Thom Hartmann's 2005 book Ultimate Sacrifice: John and Robert Kennedy, the Plan for a Coup in Cuba, and the Murder of JFK and details of his account appear throughout the book.
+In later decades, Bolden was more willing to talk openly about his time in the Secret Service.
+He was interviewed for Lamar Waldron and Thom Hartmann's 2005 book Ultimate Sacrifice: John and Robert Kennedy, the Plan for a Coup in Cuba, and the Murder of JFK.
+Details from his experiences appear throughout the book.
 In 2006, he was interviewed for the television documentary Conspiracy Files: The JFK Assassination based on information in Ultimate Sacrifice.
-The program asserted that mobster John Roselli was responsible for framing Bolden.
-James W. Douglass interviewed Bolden seven times between 1998 and 2004, and devoted an entire chapter to the alleged plot in his 2008 book JFK and the Unspeakable.
-Douglass stated that the Secret Service "deliberately destroyed" documents related to the plot in January 1995 after they were requested by the Assassination Records Review Board.
+The documentary asserted that mobster John Roselli was responsible for framing Bolden.
+Author James W. Douglass interviewed Bolden seven times between 1998 and 2004, and devoted a chapter to the Chicago plot in his book JFK and the Unspeakable: Why He Died and Why It Matters.

-In 2007, Bolden reiterated his allegations to Chuck Goudie of ABC News Chicago affiliate WLS-TV; ABC News ran the headline describing his claims as a "New Assassination Plot".

-Bolden was interviewed about the Chicago JFK assassination plot in Episode 5 of the History Channel series Breaking Mysterious, which first aired in 2017.
+These oral histories provided by Bolden, along with his written history in The Echo from Dealey Plaza, became the last remaining links to the events in Chicago because as Douglass writes, "In January 1995, the Secret Service deliberately destroyed all its records of the Chicago plot...when the Assassination Records Review Board requested access to them."
+In 2007, Bolden reiterated his allegations of the Chicago plot to Chuck Goudie of ABC News Chicago affiliate WLS-TV; ABC News ran the headline describing his claims as a "New Assassination Plot".
+Bolden was interviewed about the Chicago plot in Episode 5 of the History Channel series Breaking Mysterious, which first aired in 2017.

-Later career
+Subsequent career

 Following his release from prison, Bolden worked as a quality control supervisor in the automotive industry until his retirement in 2001.
 His wife, Barbara, died in 2005.

 The Echo From Dealey Plaza

 In 2008, Bolden published his memoir, The Echo From Dealey Plaza.
-Interviewed about the book by NPR's Farai Chideya, Bolden stated that he believed that there was a conspiracy to assassinate Kennedy and that he heard agents displeased with the President's integration policies state that they would not attempt to protect him in an assassination attempt.
-Reviewing the memoir for The Washington Post, critic Bruce Watson called it "a shocking story of injustice," sometimes marred by "plodding prose and drab dialogue."
+When interviewed about the book by NPR's Farai Chideya, Bolden said he believed there was a conspiracy to assassinate Kennedy and that he heard Secret Service agents displeased with the President's integration policies comment that they would not attempt to protect him in an assassination attempt.
+James Douglass reported a similar remark from Bolden during a 2001 interview.
+Bolden recollected how there were agents who joked "they would step out of the way" if an assassin shot at the President.
+Reviewing the memoir for The Washington Post, critic Bruce Watson called it "a shocking story of injustice", sometimes marred by "plodding prose and drab dialogue".

 Portrayals in fiction

 Abraham Bolden appears in the 2011 television miniseries The Kennedys, portrayed by Rothaford Gray.
-He is depicted joining the President's protective detail; later President Kennedy turns to him as a sounding board during the crisis surrounding the 1962 desegregation of the University of Mississippi.

-The character Eben Boldt in "Target Lancer", a crime fiction novel by Max Allen Collins, is based on Abraham Boldens' role in a failed assassination attempt on John F. Kennedy in Chicago, November 1963.
+He is depicted joining the President's protective detail.
+In the "Life Sentences" episode, President Kennedy turns to Bolden as a sounding board during the crisis surrounding the 1962 desegregation of the University of Mississippi.
+The character Eben Boldt in Target Lancer, a crime fiction novel by Max Allan Collins, is based on Abraham Bolden's role in an assassination attempt against John F. Kennedy in Chicago.
 Collins acknowledges this basis on Bolden in a postscript to the novel.